-- 9.2.1.1.3 In the event of a faculty member's death, the University shall continue for twelve (12) months the hospitalization and medical benefits for: - The faculty member's surviving spouse - The dependent children of the faculty member - The dependent children of the spouse
+- 9.2.1.1.3 In the event of a faculty member's death, the University shall continue for twelve (12) months the medical benefits for: - The faculty member's surviving spouse - The dependent children of the faculty member - The dependent children of the spouse

 These same individuals are further eligible for hospitalization and medical benefits consistent with the provisions of the Consolidated Omnibus Budget Reconciliation Act (COBRA) by paying the University the necessary premiums for an additional twenty-four (24) months.
-After expiration of COBRA benefits, an individual conversion policy is available from the carrier.

 - 9.2.1.1.4 In the event that the employer exercises its right to change insurance carriers, including third party administrators, any substantial changes in coverage would be subject to the provisions of the collective bargaining process.
 The Association and representatives of the Board will hold a special conference to discuss any proposed future changes to health care prior to any implementation action. - 9.2.1.1.5 Contingent faculty shall have access to the health services of the university health care center.
 Payment for the cost of such services will be the responsibility of the contingent faculty member.
-Beginning July 1, 2015, office visits will be at no cost to the contingent faculty member. - 9.2.1.2 The designated individual of an Association member as specified in Article VIII, Section 8.2.1.1. shall have access to the health services provided by the Northern Michigan University Health Center.
-Payment for the cost of such services will be the responsibility of the designated individual. - 9.2.1.3 All full-time faculty members other than those serving in a term appointment shall be covered for hospitalization and medical and life insurance benefits and two person premium dental and family optical insurance until the start of the next academic year whether the faculty members will be employed by NMU in the coming academic year or are separating from University employment.
+Office visits will be at no cost to the contingent faculty member.
+Contingent Faculty will have access to the NorthStar EAP services. - 9.2.1.1.6 In the event that federal Patient Protection and Affordable Care Act is repealed or rendered ineffective as a result of voter, judicial determination, or legislative action, or in the event of the creation of federal "single-payer" or "medicare-for-all" plans, the provisions in section 9.2.1.1 shall be immediately subject to renegotiation via a memorandum of understanding in effect for the duration of this Agreement. - 9.2.1.2 The designated individual of an Association member as specified in Section 1.1.4.6 shall have access to the health services provided by the Northern Michigan University Health Center.
+Payment for the cost of such services will be the responsibility of the designated individual. - 9.2.1.3 All full-time faculty members other than those serving in a term appointment shall be covered for medical and life insurance benefits and two-person premium dental and family optical insurance until the start of the next academic year whether the faculty members will be employed by NMU in the coming academic year or are separating from University employment.
 It is understood that continuation of these benefits does not constitute reappointment for the subsequent academic year.
 The Board reserves the right to not renew an appointment.